VOA Broadcasting to Central Africa

 Programs and Features

-Murisanga (Call-in Program) - One-hour Program M-Su engages audiences on issues of peaceful cohabitation and political tolerance, combating hate speech and dissipating disinformation, especially among the younger audience that heavily relies on social media.
+Murisanga (Call-in Program) - One-hour daily program engages audiences on issues of peaceful cohabitation and political tolerance, combating hate speech and dissipating disinformation, especially among the younger audience that heavily relies on social media.

 Iwanyu mu Ntara (Burundi From the Provinces) – In-depth coverage with reports and features from the 18 provinces of Burundi, 4 provinces of Rwanda, and the 4 major refugee camps hosting Burundians in Tanzania, DRC, Rwanda and Uganda.
 Locally-based stringers visit regular folks in their own communities and report on their daily lives in their own voices.